Garmin Watch Repair by Post UK 2026

 Garmin repair prices

-A compact summary across the ranges and the headline repair types — the full per-model list is on the hub and the focused cost pages.
-Screen, battery, button and sensor repairs carry 27 months; charging-port and connector repairs carry the 9-month tier; water-damage and board-level work carries 120 days.
+A compact cross-section of the ranges and the headline repair types below — the complete per-model list lives on the hub and the focused cost pages.
+Read each price next to its tier: screen, battery, button and sensor work on 27 months; charging-port and connector work on 9 months; water-damage and board-level work on 120 days.

 | Model | Screen | Battery | Charging | Button |